 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.
-Based on shares of common stock outstanding as of June 30, 2022, upon the closing of this offering, we will have an outstanding total of shares of common stock.
-Of these shares, only the shares of common stock sold in this offering by us, including any upon exercise of the underwriters' option to purchase additional shares, will generally be freely tradable without restriction in the public market immediately following this offering.
+Based on shares of common stock outstanding as of June 30, 2022, upon the closing of this offering, we will have an outstanding total of 23,569,841 shares of common stock (assuming no exercise of the underwriters' option to purchase additional shares, only the shares of common stock sold in this offering by us, including any upon exercise of the underwriters' option to purchase additional shares, will generally be freely tradable without restriction in the public market immediately following this offering.

 We expect that the lock-up agreements pertaining to this offering will expire 180 days from the date of this prospectus.
-After the lock-up agreements expire, up to an additional shares of common stock will be eligible for sale in the public market, of which shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.
+After the lock-up agreements expire, up to an additional 20,316,991 shares of common stock will be eligible for sale in the public market, of which 5,364,692 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.
 In addition, shares of common stock that are either subject to outstanding options or reserved for future issuance under our employee benefit plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements, and Rule 144 and Rule 701 under the Securities Act.
 If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.